Mikkeli: History

-The earliest signs of human life in Mikkeli are the Astuvansalmi rock paintings in Ristiina, dating back to 4000-2200 BCE.
+The earliest signs of human life in Mikkeli are the Astuvansalmi rock paintings in Ristiina, dating back to 4100-2000 BCE.
 The Astuvansalmi is the largest rock painting site in the Nordic countries.

-The peace treaty of Nöteborg in 1323, with which the Pogosta (church parish) of Savilahti was transferred from the control of Novgorod to Sweden, is the oldest written record of the settlement in the present region of Mikkeli.
+The peace treaty of Nöteborg in 1323, with which the pogost (church parish) of Savilahti was transferred from the control of Novgorod to Sweden, is the oldest written record of the settlement in the present region of Mikkeli.
 The locality received its present name Mikkeli after Archangel Michael by the early 16th century at the latest.

-On 23 January 1597 more than 200 peasant rebels were killed in the parsonage of Kenkävero in part of the larger Cudgel War.

-In the war waged by King Gustav III of Sweden against Russia 1788–1790, a battle took place at Porrassalmi Strait, a few miles south of Mikkeli, on 13 June 1789.
-In the battle the Swedes (the Finns) victoriously defended their positions against superior numbers of Russians.
+On 23 January 1597, more than 200 peasant rebels were killed in the parsonage of Kenkävero in part of the larger Cudgel War.
+In the war waged by King Gustav III of Sweden against Russia, the Battle of Porrassalmi took place a few miles south of Mikkeli on 13 June 1789.
+In the battle the Swedes (Finns) victoriously defended their positions against superior numbers of Russians.

 Mikkeli was granted town rights in 1838.
 The provincial government of the province of Mikkeli that had been established in 1831, moved from Heinola to Mikkeli in 1843.